shaoanlu/GazeML-keras/README.md

 # GazeML-keras
-A keras port of [swook/GazeML](https://github.com/swook/GazeML) for eye region landmarks detection
+A keras port of [swook/GazeML](https://github.com/swook/GazeML) for eye region landmarks detection.

+The dlib face detector is replaced by MTCNN.

 ## Demo